 All policy notes are available here.

-The Procurement Thresholds Values (effective 1 January 2022) that apply for the purposes of the Public Contract Regulations 2015 can be found here.
+The current Procurement Thresholds Values (effective 1 January 2022) that apply for the purposes of the Public Contract Regulations 2015 can be found here.
 It includes the change to the methodology for estimating contract values to be inclusive of VAT for the purposes of applying the thresholds.

 Transforming Public Procurement